A snapshot: schools in Beijing considered (but not necessarily chosen) by English-speaking expats.

-Schools selected for full GSGI review are noted with next to their names.
-"Pending" means that we are planning to review that school.
+Schools with a full GSGI review are noted with next to their names.

-By full GSGI review, we mean the school write-ups that are completely selected, researched, visited and written by our own editors.
-Our final write-ups take the good with the bad, warts and all, but we look for a preponderance of good before we drill down for in-depth details descend on the school for an exhaustive visit.
+By full GSGI review, we mean school write-ups that are completely selected, researched, visited and written by our own editors.
+Our final reviews take the good with the bad, warts and all, but we look for a preponderance of good before we drill down for in-depth details and descend on the school for an exhaustive visit.
 We are aware of the other schools on this page and we continually add or remove schools, as deemed appropriate.

 Dulwich College Beijing (pending)

-Harrow International School, Beijing (pending)
+Harrow International School Beijing (pending)

-National Curriculum for England/(I)GCSEs/A-Levels; ages 2-18; co-ed; day; independent; private non-profit; 1,200 pupils
+National Curriculum for England/ I/GCSE/ A Level; ages 2-18; co-ed; day; independent; private non-profit; 1,200 students

-Founded in 2005 one of three international Harrow schools now with a new City campus for pre-nursery to reception and a main campus in Chaoyang.
+Founded in 2005, one of three international Harrow schools.
+Now with a new city campus for pre-nursery to reception and a main campus in Chaoyang.
 Offering an all-through English education to students from over 25 nationalities.
 All students are enrolled in houses along the lines of Harrow School, London and a large number of graduates head off to university either in the UK or USA.